DianaMukaliyeva/warehouse/README.md

 - Both APIs have an internal cache of about 5 minutes.
 The app refreshes availability information 5 minutes after the request.

+## Ways to improve

+- Set up server side for retrieving information from APIs.
+It would remove all complex logic from the frontend.
+  Also with backend, I could compare eTag headers to see if information changed by sending `If-None-Match` header with the eTag for the current version of resources.
+- Use Redux for managing data.

 ## Run locally

 - Run command `npm install` to install all dependencies